dotlang/language/doc/RFE.md

 we can say that `x[0]` will call `get(x,0)` but it will be hidden and non obvious. if we allow varargs, we can normally define seq and map functions in std. but if seq becomes a function, it will be generic, then we will have to write: `seq[int, 1, 2, 3]`.

+? - Can we use `_` in places where compiler can infer types needed in a generic type or funtin invocation.